sanjiv856/SomeCompany_Survey_Analysis/README.md

-# Project Title: Analyzing Privacy Concerns with Likert Scale Questionnaire Data
+# Analyzing Privacy Concerns with Likert Scale Questionnaire Data

 ## Overview:
 This project focuses on analyzing the privacy concerns of users regarding the acceptance of third-party cookies.
 The analysis is based on data collected through an online questionnaire survey, which utilized a Likert scale to measure participants' attitudes and perceptions.